chinchalinchin/scrilla/README.md

 `pip install scrilla`

+The base package does not include the GUI libraries to keep the installation minimal.
+You can install the optional GUI dependency with,

+`pip install scrilla[gui]`

 If you prefer, you can build from source. `git clone` the [repository](https://github.com/chinchalinchin/scrilla) and then from the root directory build the library,

 `python3 -m build`